TITLE: She’s up to no good

 Her character development is admirable, and I liked how she challenged herself by asking, “What would Evelyn do?”
 Although I found Jenna’s chapters and her summer romance engaging, I was more invested in the 1950s timeline.
 This timeline had more emotional depth and dealt with deeper societal issues.

 The multitude of family members in this book got overwhelming, and a visual representation of a family tree would have helped a lot.
 Evelyn has many siblings, who, in turn, have many children.
-Because details are revealed in a non-linear fashion (more on that below), it’s difficult to keep track of everyone, even though most of them don’t play a significant role in the plot.

 Plot

 My main issue with the plot was how the historical details were revealed throughout the narrative.
 Instead of being told chronologically, Evelyn told Jenna half-truths about her past, making it difficult to follow.
-Additionally, the large volume of side characters, which didn’t significantly affect the main plot, further complicated the story.

 I really enjoyed the 1950s timeline, which is why I gave this book 3 stars instead of 2.
 The pacing was great, with just the right level of emotional tension and drama.
-The 1950s timeline had more depth and complexity than the present timeline and kept me engaged throughout.
+The past timeline had more depth and complexity than the present timeline and kept me engaged throughout.
 The secret that tore the family apart was truly heartbreaking.

 For those who want a simple and easy summer romance, you will be happy with Joe and Jenna’s story.